 But big businesses are determined to defend their super profits and keep this city a corporate tax haven.
 They want to put a stop to the kind of progressive victories Councilmember Kshama Sawant and our movements have won, and push City Hall to the right – to rollback historic victories like the Move In Fees law and even the $15 minimum wage.

-This year we’ve seen unprecedented corporate spending, already $2.5 million in three corporate PACs, to try to buy the elections, with more spent against Kshama than any other candidate.
+This year we’ve seen unprecedented corporate spending, with over $4 million in four corporate PACs, to try to buy the elections, with Kshama the main target.

 In order to address the crises facing Seattle, we need funding to: create tens of thousands of high quality publicly-owned social homes; expand homeless services and tiny house villages; massively expand public transit; fully fund education; build high-speed municipal broadband; and win a Green New Deal to take on the climate crisis.